SESAME-Synchrotron/MS-XPD-ScanTool/docs/source/runScan.rst

 		*Figure 3: Available scan modes*

-By choosing on of the scan modes, you have the option either create a configuration file and thus generate a new configuration file or load an already existed configuration file.
+By choosing one of the scan modes, you have the option either create a configuration file and thus generate a new configuration file or load an already existed configuration file.

 .. figure:: /images/configFile.png
    :align: center